DvCud/SpringAPI/README.md

 ### Prerequisites

 1. A GitHub repository with your code
-2. A MySQL database (you can use Render's PostgreSQL or an external MySQL service)
+2. No external database needed - the application uses H2 in-memory database

 ### Steps to Deploy